Capitophorus van der Goot

 Capitophorus xanthii (Oestlund)

 After years of tapping on Xanthium everywhere I see it, I finally found a good population of C. xanthii during 2021 and, as luck would have it, just a few hundred meters from our new house!
-Now, I am hopeful to find spring populations on Elaeagnus and to get decent photos during 2022.
+Now, I am hopeful to find spring populations on Elaeagnus and to get decent photos.
 Wish me luck!